-Want a step by step guide to help you makeover the health of your kitchen?
+Want a step-by-step guide to help you makeover the health of your kitchen?
 Grab the free guide “healthy kitchen challenge” as my personal gift to you.
 It is just one of the many free guides from the members-only section.
-If you're not a member, go ahead and join for free on the homepage.
-You'll be prompted to create your own personal password and get instant access to all the free guides on this site.
+If you’re not a member, go ahead and join for free.
+You’ll be prompted to create your own personal password and get instant access to all the free guides on this site.

 One of my favorite tools for organizing my drawers is a Bamboo Divider, I have three of these and they are wonderful!
 I also use jars and OXO containers in my pantry which you can see in my (old) pantry post.
 Most of my recommendations can be found on Amazon.

 Marie Kondo’s book The Life-Changing Magic of Tidying Up can be found on Amazon or you can read the summary for free on kindle unlimited, which is what I recommend.
 Alternatively, consider borrowing it from the library.
 Ironically, I just donated mine in my last decluttering haul.
 The follow-up book Spark Joy is illustrated and I think it’s more useful than the first book.
 If you’re ready to become a minimalist or like me, you just want to dream about it, read Goodbye Things.